 Coordination/Communication among Tribes, EPA, and other Agencies.

-The RTOC will serve as a communication forum for Tribal activities, ensuring effective, two-way communication between the Tribes in the Region and EPA.
-It will coordinate with other federal agencies and establish and strengthen communication among Tribes to disseminate information and ideas and solicit feedback.
+The RTOC will serve as a communication forum for Tribal activities, ensuring effective, two-way communication between the tribes in the Region and EPA.
+It will coordinate with other federal agencies and establish and strengthen communication among tribes to disseminate information and ideas and solicit feedback.
 RTOC facilitates direct communication between and among tribes and EPA both individually and collectively.
 Protocols will be developed to achieve this.
 RTOC members, both from tribes and from the EPA, support the concept of an environmental presence at each Tribe.

 As a coordinating body, the RTOC will provide a mechanism to identify issues, elevate them to the appropriate level, and coordinate program activities to increase effectiveness.
-The RTOC will provide a direct linkage to the TOC, in order to facilitate effective communication between the Tribes, Region 9, the TOC, and the American Indian Environmental Office and endeavors to be transparent in its activities.
+The RTOC will provide a direct linkage to the NTOC, in order to facilitate effective communication between the tribes, Region 9, the NTOC, and the American Indian Environmental Office and endeavors to be transparent in its activities.

 In order to maintain the integrity and strength of the RTOC as an advisory body, any documents or letters developed for the RTOC Co-Chair signature, or as designated by the Tribal Caucus, will be reviewed by the RTOC tribal representatives electronically or in person before being sent out.

 Education.
-The RTOC strives to ensure EPA Regional staff is educated about Tribes and Indian Programs.
+The RTOC strives to ensure EPA Regional staff is educated about tribes and Tribal Programs.

-It helps raise awareness of the diversity among Tribes and promote a better understanding of jurisdiction and sovereignty.
-It also works to ensure that Tribes are informed about EPA activities and available resources, from EPA or other sources.
-The RTOC educates EPA about specific barriers and needs among Tribes in the Region.
+The RTOC helps raise awareness of the diversity among tribes and promotes a better understanding of jurisdiction and sovereignty.
+It also works to ensure that tribes are informed about EPA activities and available resources, from EPA or other sources.
+The RTOC educates EPA about specific barriers and needs among tribes in the Region.

-The RTOC as a body will not participate in individual application review and awards of EPA grants or contracts.
+Neither the RTOC, nor its member tribes, will participate in individual application review and awards of EPA grants or contracts.

 The RTOC also supports increasing the number of EPA trips to Tribal lands to identify Tribal needs.